grafana/grafana/docs/sources/enterprise/_index.md

 ### Team Sync

 Team Sync allows you to setup synchronization between teams in Grafana and teams in your auth provider so that your users automatically end up in the right team.
+[Learn More]({{< relref "auth/team-sync.md" >}}).

 Supported auth providers: